HunterCartier702/RHCSA-Home-Lab/README.md

 $ man 7 signal # overview of signals
 $ SIGTERM (15) # asks to stop a process
 $ SIGKILL (9) # force a process to stop
-$ SIGHUP (1) # hang up process. proccess will reread its configuration file
+$ SIGHUP (1) # hang up process. proccess will re-read its configuration file
 $ kill <pid> # kill command sends signals to process, default SIGTERM 15
 $ kill -9 <pid> # send SIGKILL to a process
 $ kill -l # list available signals for kill